ggerganov/wave-share/README.md

 ### Web Assembly module `wave.wasm`

 You will need an Emscripten compiler.
-Additionally, you need [FFTW](http://www.fftw.org) built with Emscripten.
 Run the ``compile.sh`` script.

 ### CLI tool `wave-share`